 A ruling gradient of 3% is envisaged, which will allow for a comfortable high-speed journey.
 At certain locations the high-speed line is expected to use viaducts and tunnels, in a similar manner to other high-speed rail projects worldwide.

 The electric-powered, high-speed train system would draw electric power from overhead wires connected to the commercial power grid.
-In braking, it would regenerate electricity back to the grid, thereby conserving power and reducing costs.
+In braking, it would regenerate electricity back to the grid, conserving power and reducing costs.

 California high-speed rolling stock

 The high-speed train will reflect the design of the new Series 500 and 700 Shinkansen trains that operate with a maximum speed of approximately 187mph in Japan and French TGV and AGV (Automotrice Grande Vitesse).
-The steel-wheel-on-steel-rail technology has been preferred to maglev (magnetic levitation systems) technology.
+Steel-wheel-on-steel-rail technology has been preferred to maglev (magnetic levitation systems) technology.

 Signalling and communications